 Sailing is an ideal way to explore a holiday destination and can offer sought-after privacy, freedom and flexibility.
-However, the unpredictability of sea conditions and very nature of sailing means that there is always risk of injury.
+However, the unpredictability of sea conditions and the very nature of sailing means that there is always the risk of injury.
 Protect yourself against damaging financial costs with our sailing insurance policies; if you are sailing within 12 miles of the coastline, we can offer you a comprehensive policy.
 If you are a passenger, we recommend that you book your sailing trip with a reputable company who are familiar with local conditions.

 1. Nova Scotia, Canada